 Development for water-compatible leisure or tourism uses, including some operational development.
-Potential for enhanced pedestrian access.
-Potential use of weir for generation of hydropower.
+Proposals including enhanced pedestrian access and/or use of weir for generation of hydropower will be acceptable.

-- Address flood risk issues; - Retain important trees on site; - Avoid harm to the setting of the listed Kings Meadow pool; - Take account of potential archaeological significance; - Avoid a detrimental impact on the biodiversity value of the River Thames, and set buildings back at least ten metres from the top of the bank of the river; and - Retain public access across the site.
+- Address flood risk issues; - Retain important trees on site; - Avoid harm to the setting of the listed Kings Meadow pool; - Take account of potential archaeological significance; - Avoid a detrimental impact on the biodiversity value of the River Thames, and set buildings back at least ten metres from the top of the bank of the river; - Retain public access across the site; and - Not impact on the operation of the lock and weir.